-a.
-Types:

-- 1. Formal observations will be 30 minutes or more, Informal 11-29 minutes, and Walk-Through observations between 3-10 minutes. - 2.
-If a non-classroom educator does not work with students/adults for instruction, meetings may be held to discuss/monitor performance.

-b.
-Requirements

-- 1. Per statute, every experienced educator will receive one overall evaluation per year.
-Probationary Educators will receive two formal evaluations within the 196 days of teaching and therefore will have at least two formal observations within the first year. - 2.
+- a.
+Types: - 1.
+Formal observations will be thirty (30) minutes or more, Informal eleven (11) to twenty-nine (29) minutes, and Walk-Through observations between three (3) to ten (10) minutes. - 2.
+If a non-classroom educator does not work with students/adults for instruction, meetings may be held to discuss/monitor performance. - b.
+Requirements - 1.
+Per Florida Statutes, every experienced educator will receive one (1) overall evaluation per year.
+Probationary Educators will receive two (2) formal evaluations within the 196 days of teaching and therefore will have at least two formal observations within the first year. - 2.
 The Evaluation Sub-Committee will commit to meet and communicate on a regular basis to discuss and address observation concerns and collect feedback on the implementation of BrIDGES.
 Additional evaluation details will be discussed within the Evaluation Sub-Committee per the following: - a.
 Annual Orientation The minimum number of datamarks and/or observation requirements and Instructional Practice Score ranges will be discussed annually.
-The parties will meet and complete the details for the annual orientation but if no agreement is reached by July 15th, it will move for a decision to be made by the Superintendent and Broward Teachers Union President. - b.
+The parties will meet and complete the details for the annual orientation but if no agreement is reached by July 15th, it will move for a decision to be made by the Superintendent and BTU President. - b.
 Evaluation Modifications If an opportunity to modify the evaluation is made available through the Department of Education and/or the District, in a good faith effort to agree, the parties shall discuss and decide if an adjustment should be made.
-If no decision is reached within a reasonable time of the notification, it will move for a decision to be made by the Superintendent and Broward Teachers Union President. - c.
-Final Evaluations Once overall evaluation data is completed, in a good faith effort to agree, the parties will work to determine overall evaluation ratings.
-If no decision is reached prior to the reporting requirement, it will move for a decision to be made by the Superintendent and Broward Teachers Union President.

-3. Instructional Practice (IP) Scores may be defaulted if an educator did not receive the required number of datamarks and/or observation per below:
+If no decision is reached within a reasonable time of the notification, it will move for a decision to be made by the Superintendent and BTU President.

+- C. Final Evaluations Once overall evaluation data is completed, in a good faith effort to agree, the parties will work to determine overall evaluation ratings.
+If no decision is reached prior to the reporting requirement, it will move for a decision to be made by the Superintendent and BTU President. - 3.
+Instructional Practice (IP) Scores may be defaulted if an educator did not receive the required number of datamarks and/or observation per below:

 If Highly Effective, keep Highly Effective IP score.
 If Effective, keep Effective IP score.
 If Needs Improvement, default to lowest Effective IP score.
+If Unsatisfactory, default to lowest Needs Improvement